epi-interactive/Scrolling_Tabs/README.md

   )
 }
 ```
-3. This function hides all other drop downs when one tab is selected and shows the selected tab
+3. This function hides all other drop-downs when one tab is selected and shows the selected tab

 ``` r
 const toggleVerticalTabDropdown = function(id, isDropdown) {